saurav-datta/patent_classification-Keras/README.md

 `Triumph`: lets use a smaller max_len for title and abstract

 ## Train Val Test Split
+training, validation and test datasets, containing 72,532, 18,133, and 2679 mechanical patent documents

 ## Baseline Models
 *CBOW is applied for word embeddings prior to all three models*